 TERMS AND CONDITIONS

-These CyberVista Terms & Conditions (“Terms & Conditions”) together with an Order Form referencing these terms (each an “Order Form”), are hereby entered into by CyberVista, LLC (“CyberVista”) and the customer specified on the Order Form (“Customer”) and are collectively referred to herein as the “Agreement”.
+These CyberVista Terms & Conditions (“Terms & Conditions”) together with an Order Form referencing these terms (each an “Order Form”), are hereby entered into by CyberVista, Inc a/k/a N2K Networks (“CyberVista”) and the customer specified on the Order Form (“Customer”) and are collectively referred to herein as the “Agreement”.

 As used herein, the following terms shall carry the following meanings:

 1.1 “Awareness Programs” refers to CyberVista’s web based training services through a proprietary cybersecurity awareness platform.

 1.2 “Courses” refers to any CyberVista Online Certification Training Course (also referred to as the “Course”) featuring instruction delivered online in a proprietary technology environment